-What if I told you that you can wake up on January 1st without the spare tire you normally strap on between Thanksgiving and New Year’s?
-It’s much harder to lose weight than it is to gain it, because you can burn off a few hundred calories in an hour, but you can eat the same calories in a matter of seconds.
-The holiday season is roughly five weeks long, but many people are still dealing with its impact on body weight and fitness up to six months later.
-However, you don’t have to lose that which you don’t gain, and the CTS Coaches and I have used the following guidance to help thousands of athletes navigate the holiday season without gaining unnecessary pounds or sacrificing fun.
+What if I told you that you can wake up on January 1st without the spare tire you normally strap on during the Holidays?
+It’s much harder to lose weight than it is to gain it, because you can burn off a few hundred more calories in an hour, but you can eat the same calories in a matter of seconds.
+The holiday season is only a few weeks long, but many people are still dealing with its impact on body weight and fitness up to six months later.
+However, you don’t have to lose that which you don’t gain, and the CTS Coaches have used the following guidance to help thousands of athletes navigate the holiday season without gaining unnecessary pounds or sacrificing fun.

 The Top 6 Things You Should Do